gugutz/outlands-razor-scripts/resources/mining/README.md

 - Stops at Captcha Gumps and awaits for user response to continue
 - Auto Cycle Runetomes
+- Auto summon
+- Skip to next rune by turning off a lantern
 - Auto turns tracking on at start
-- Auto summon
 - Auto drain nearby corpses to increase summons duration
 - Auto detect and escape nearby thiefs
 - Auto re-equips pickaxe whenever needed